christophe-calmejane/Hive/README.md

 ## What is Hive

 Hive is a pro audio Avdecc (IEEE Std 1722.1) controller.
-Hive allows you to inspect, configure and connect AVB Entities on your network, specifically targeting AVnu certified devices.
+Hive allows you to inspect, configure and connect AVB Entities on your network, specifically targeting AVnu Milan compatible devices (but not only).

 ## Precompiled binaries